Janani0734/Apex-Orchestrator/README.md

 ## 👩‍💻 About the Builder

-Built solo by **Janani R**, B.Tech Information Technology (2026), KPR Institute of Engineering and Technology, Coimbatore.
+Built by **Janani R**, B.Tech Information Technology (2026), KPR Institute of Engineering and Technology, Coimbatore.

-Co-inventor on Government of India Patent No. 202641043122 A — edge-cloud AI/IoT system.
+Co-inventor on Government of India Patent No. 202641043122 A - edge-cloud AI/IoT system.

 > *Watching developers around me struggle to balance certification deadlines with back-to-back meetings inspired this project — burnout shouldn't be the price of staying technically sharp.*

-*This project was built entirely during the Agents League Hackathon (June 4–14, 2026).*